 The carbohydrate/tryptophan/serotonin pathway is simply a hypothesis at this point.
 Since each of us is unique, in order to get a "desired effect" from food, you would need to experiment eating different foods and observing how your body reacts to each of them.
 You'll also need to take into consideration your other lifestyle choices — how much sleep you get, whether or not you exercise regularly, the medications you take, your stress levels, etc. — when figuring out what affects your moods in what manners.
-If you have more questions about mood and food, consider scheduling an appointment with a nutritionist at Health Services by calling x4-2284 or logging into Open Communicator.
-If you're not at Columbia, ask for a referral to one from your primary health care provider.
+If you have more questions about mood and food, consider scheduling an appointment with a registered dietician by asking for a referral to one from your primary health care provider.

 Attention span difficulties may or may not be attributed to what you consume.
 Many college students go for long periods of time without eating.
 This certainly can affect your concentration.
 Our brains need glucose, and if we deny it through lack of food, our bodies have to work harder to break down stored carbohydrates for glucose that'll be used to feed our brain and central nervous system.
 That's why it's a good idea to have something to eat about every four hours or so.
 Be prepared by carrying some snacks with you, especially if you're busy and short on time.
 Some portable snack ideas include fruit, low-fat granola bars, nuts, and low-fat crackers.
 These will also help you to avoid frequenting the vending machines.

 Apparently, some cases of depression are influenced by reduced quantities or activity of serotonin in the brain.
 Certain medications, selective serotonin re-uptake inhibitors (SSRI), work to balance serotonin levels in the brain.
 For some people, SSRIs may be helpful.
 However, the causes and solutions might be more involved than unbalanced serotonin levels alone.
 A medical professional can help determine the best course of action.
-If you have depression and are a Columbia student, you may want to make an appointment to talk with a counseor at Counseling and Psychological Services by calling x4-2878.
-Outside of Columbia, you can find a referral to a psychiatrist, counselor, psychologist, social worker, or other mental health professional through your primary health care provider, or from the American Psychiatric Association, the American Psychological Association, or the National Association of Social Workers.
+If you have depression you can find a referral to a psychiatrist, counselor, psychologist, social worker, or other mental health professional through your primary health care provider, or from the American Psychiatric Association, the American Psychological Association, or the National Association of Social Workers.